atultrp/atultrp/README.md

 </div>

-### Hi, I'm ✨[Atul Tripathi](https://atultrp.github.io/Personal-site/)✨, a passionate self-taught Front-end Developer 🚀 and a freelance software engineer from New Delhi, India 🇮🇳️.
+### I'm a passionate self-taught Front-end Developer 🚀 and a freelance software engineer from New Delhi, India 🇮🇳️.

 - My passion for software lies with dreaming up ideas 🤓️ and making them come true with elegant interfaces 👨‍💻️.
 I take great care in the experience, architecture, and code quality of the things I build.